metonym/parcel-preact-typescript/README.md

 }
 ```

+Note that `jsxFactory` must be `"h"` in order for preact to work with parcel.

-Support for decorators ([stage 2](https://github.com/tc39/proposal-decorators)) can be optionally enabled by adding the following:
+Support for decorators ([stage 2](https://github.com/tc39/proposal-decorators)) can be enabled by adding the following:

 ```json
 {